 The decision to attend graduate school, whether for to become a licensed professional counselor or any other advanced degree, can be both exhilarating and daunting.
-But if you have ambition, a financial plan, discipline and a passion for bettering the lives of others, a master’s in professional counseling can open the door to your dream career.
+But if you have ambition, a financial plan, discipline and a passion for bettering the lives of others, a master’s degree in counseling, perhaps with focus on Clinical Mental Health Counseling, Military and Veterans Counseling or School Counseling, can open the door to your dream career.

 Here are the top five reasons to become a licensed professional counselor.